Help us unlock $5k in funding for Grand County! Make a donation today, to help us reach our goal!

 Board Member

-Amy Wolf is the Environmental Sustainability Director for YMCA of the Rockies and serves on the Board of Sustainable Grand.
+Amy is the Environmental Sustainability Director for YMCA of the Rockies and serves on the Board of Sustainable Grand.
 In Grand County, she is passionate about helping residents and organizations lower energy use, save on utility bills, and adopt practical solutions for sustainability.
 At YMCA of the Rockies, Amy leads local resource responsibility projects and is developing a Sustainability Action Plan that emphasizes efficiency and environmental stewardship.
 As a Board Member, she brings her expertise to support community programs such as energy assessments, workshops, and partnerships that make it easier for neighbors to take meaningful steps toward a more resilient future.
 When she’s not working, Amy can be found exploring the outdoors and connecting with the community she calls home.